danBhentschel/techio-practical-linq/markdowns/08_MethodsCalculateSequence/01_cast.md

 [//]: # (GENERATED FILE -- DO NOT EDIT)
-# Methods: Calculate a new sequence
+# Methods - Calculate a new sequence

 These LINQ methods can be used to create a new `IEnumerable<T>` result sequence based on the values in the source sequence.